akkiiicodes/Hotel-Management-System/README.md

 # Hotel-Management-System
-Overview
+#Overview

-Quick Stay Pro is a comprehensive and user-friendly Hotel Management System that streamlines various hotel functions, including reservations, check-ins, check-outs, room assignments, billing, and more.
+Hotel Management System is a comprehensive and user-friendlthat streamlines various hotel functions, including reservations, check-ins, check-outs, room assignments, billing, and more.
 This README provides an overview of the project, installation instructions, and important information for developers and users.

 Table of Contents
 Features